 Any type of donation helps the SRC to carry out its humanitarian work.
 It makes no difference whether you donate an amount directly or have it automatically deducted from your interest income.
 Of course, any other donations are important and are always welcome.

 The SRC is active both locally and internationally.
-Where does the money generated by this fund go?
+How is the money from this share class used?

 How can I ensure that my donation to the SRC will be used as I believe it should be?